dicolar/GraphicDesigner/README.md

 there're lots of familiar designers throughout the web.
 But,u really should look at this,it's very friendly with ur BUSINESS!
   >want to draw a workflow template?NO PROBLEM!

   >want to build up a form designer?NO PROBLEM!

-  >when users commit their diagrams but you donot accept that is invalid?(i.e. validate diagram)?NO PROBLEM
+  >when users commit their diagrams but you donot accept that is invalid?(i.e. validate diagram)?NO PROBLEM!

 Graphic Designer has a well-designed mechanism of 'DELEGATE(like plugin)', when u want 2 add new behaviors 2 a view(i.e. circle/rect/text/path and so on),just write a customized delegate 4 it, and wire it with the view which u want 2 do this!

-it's a world of delegate!
+it's a world of delegates!

 let's take a look at some snapshots!